AI Virtual Assistant Development Cost ($10K-$150K+): The Honest Breakdown No Agency Will Give You

 Skip this, and your assistant will age faster than your last iPhone.

-Why This Matters for You?
+Why This Phase-Wise Cost Breakdown Matters

 Which Phase Will Drain Your Wallet?